micag2025/Supply_Chain_project/README.md

 This repository contains the full implementation of the [publication **Blockchain-Based Supply Chain Tracking System: Design and Implementation of a Decentralized Supply Chain dApp**](https://github.com/micag2025/Supply_Chain_project/blob/82ee14f3f60f2c903befe6c108a32edf3032f0e6/publication.md), (TO BE CHANGED WITH READY TENSOR LINK) published on the [Ready Tensor](https://www.readytensor.ai/) platform.

 Supply chains often rely on centralized systems that can limit transparency, complicate product traceability, and make it difficult to verify the authenticity and provenance of goods.
-(This project explores how **blockchain technology** can address these challenges by providing immutable transaction records, transparent audit trails, and decentralized trust.)
+This project explores how **blockchain technology** can address these challenges by providing immutable transaction records, transparent audit trails, and decentralized trust.

-The application implements a blockchain-based supply chain tracking system on the Ethereum Sepolia Testnet using Solidity smart contracts, MetaMask, ethers.js, and a React-based frontend.
+The application implements a blockchain-based supply chain tracking system on the **Ethereum Sepolia Testnet** using **Solidity smart contracts**, **MetaMask**, **ethers.js**, and a **React-based frontend**.
 The **decentralized application (dApp)** enables authorized users to create, track, and manage product batches through a simplified supply chain lifecycle:

 **Created → Shipped → Delivered**